ropjov/ropjov/README.md

 ## I am a full-stack developer, more focused on back-end

-## My most recent projects are closed source!
-But please take a look at what I am working on
+Keep in mind my most recent projects are closed source!

 # My stack